 An angle of The Bean that I hadn’t seen before!

 Chicago Activity Details

 - $12 USD for glass of Sauvignon Blanc at Bandera

 - $5 USD beer at Dao Thai Restaurant

 The total for my weekend Chicago budget was $385.29 USD.

 This is on track with what I was hoping to spend.
 This is especially true knowing that I splurged a bit for dinners both nights I was in town.

-Surprisingly, lodging and transportation were very affordable in Chicago during the winter!
-I also found a lot of value in using Uber instead of public transportation.
+Surprisingly, lodging and transportation were very affordable in Chicago during winter.
+I also found a lot of value in using Uber, however, if you’re on a tighter budget, I recommend using public transportation.
 I never had to wait longer than 5 minutes for a ride.